Brooks Brothers riot: Background

-The demonstration
+Demonstration

 Hundreds of people, including many Republican staffers, descended upon South Florida to protest the state's recounts.
 The demonstration was organized by these operatives, sometimes referred to as the "Brooks Brothers Brigade", to oppose the recount of ballots during the Florida election recount.
 The official canvassers, to speed up the process and meet their deadline, moved the counting process into a new room, and members of the media were restricted to a distance of 25 feet away.

 Republicans objected to this change of plans.
 John E. Sweeney of New York, nicknamed "Congressman Kick-Ass" by President Bush for his work in Florida, set the incident in motion by telling an aide to 'stop them' and to "Shut it down."
 The demonstration turned violent and, according to The New York Times, "several people were trampled, punched or kicked when protesters tried to rush the doors outside the office of the Miami-Dade supervisor of elections.
 Sheriff's deputies restored order."
-Democratic National Committee aide Luis Rosero claimed to be kicked and punched outside of Leahy's office.
+Democratic National Committee aide Luis Rosero reported that the rioters kicked and punched him outside of Leahy's office.
 Within two hours after the event, the canvassing board unanimously voted to shut down the count, in part due to perceptions that the process was not open or fair, and in part because the court-mandated deadline had become impossible to meet, due to the interference.